jimhigson/oboe.js/README.md

    })
 ```

-## providing some visual feedback as a page is updating
+## Giving some visual feedback as a page is updating

 If we're doing progressive rendering to go to a new page in a single-page web app, we probably want to put some kind of
 indication on the page as the parts load.